Extending Optimizers

 Returning Results (

-object.
-This object standardizes how results are reported, including the best prompt found, its score, history of the optimization process, and any other relevant details.
+OptimizationResult): Upon completion, your optimizer returns anOptimizationResultobject that standardizes how results are reported, including the best prompt found, its score, history of the optimization process, and cost/usage metrics.

-SDK already provides robust mechanisms for prompt evaluation that existing optimizers leverage.
-A custom optimizer would ideally reuse or adapt these internal evaluation utilities to ensure consistency with the Opik ecosystem.
+custom optimizer reuses these internal evaluation utilities to ensure consistency with the Opik ecosystem.

-Opik is continuously evolving, and community feedback and contributions are valuable!
+Opik is continuously evolving, and community contributions are valuable!

-- Feature Requests & Ideas: If you have ideas for new optimization algorithms, features, or improvements to existing ones, please share them through our community channels or by raising an issue on our GitHub repository (if available for
+- Feature Requests & Ideas: If you have ideas for new optimization algorithms, features, or improvements to existing ones, please share them through our community channels or by raising an issue on our GitHub repository.

 - Use Cases & Feedback: Sharing your use cases and how Opik Agent Optimizer is (or isn’t) meeting your needs helps us prioritize development.